Leftist Tabloid BuzzFeed Hacks *The Patriot Post*

 Pro Deo et Libertate — 1776

-Regarding the Silverman/Grygiel inquiry, this column originally contained a link to their column but we removed that link not just because of the surfeit of “misinformation” and “contextual errors of omissions,” as one might expect from tabloid media.
-We are not linking to their inquiry because Silverman and Grygiel maliciously doxed the names of family members even though they knew there were no financial or material connections between The Patriot Post and those family members.
-(While we know who the Silverman and Grygiel families are, mentioning them would be far beneath our ethical standards.)
+Regarding the Silverman/Grygiel inquiry, this column originally contained a link to the that article but we removed the link not just because of the surfeit of “misinformation” and “contextual errors of omissions,” as one might expect from tabloid media.
+We are not linking to their inquiry because Silverman and Grygiel maliciously doxed the names of staff and family members even though they knew there were no financial or material connections between The Patriot Post and those family members.
+(While we know who the Silverman and Grygiel families are and where they live, mentioning them would be far beneath our ethical standards.)
 They also doxed the location of our humble storefront in Tennessee, despite the fact (or because) they knew that created risks to our staff and their families.
 (They have since removed that information from the article.)

 Additionally, Silverman and Grygiel implied that we had misused two short quotes about The Patriot Post obtained 15 years ago without contacting the individuals who were quoted.
-Regarding pseudonyms, Alexander asked Silverman his opinion about journalists who have built their entire careers around unnamed sources, such as WaPo’s Woodward and Bernstein, who gave their source the pseudonym “Deep Throat,” but he did not reference that.
-And they implied that our use of pseudonyms is nefarious, despite the fact Mr. Alexander has always been easily identifiable through public media, which ironically, is how Silverman knew how to contact him.
-Likewise, the ownership of our company, Publius Press, Inc., has always been a matter of public record.
-Again, the “Publius principle” has never been about not revealing individuals, but about not promoting individuals.
+That is not correct.
+Regarding the use of pseudonyms by some of our authors, which is explained on our about page, we asked Silverman his opinion about journalists who have built their entire careers around unnamed sources, such as WaPo’s Woodward and Bernstein, who gave their source the pseudonym “Deep Throat,” but he did not reference that.
+Silverman also implied that our use of pseudonyms is nefarious, despite the fact Mark Alexander has always been identifiable through public media, and on our about pages, as Mark Alexander Caldwell, president of Publius Press, publisher of Patriot Post – which ironically, is how Silverman knew how to contact him.
+The ownership of our publishing company has always been a matter of public record.
+Again, the “Publius principle” has never been about not revealing individuals, but about not promoting individuals, something “media personalities” rarely embrace.

 Start a conversation using these share links: